marcosnr/search-cli-app/docs/Design.md

 - Load Data from given json files
 - basic Input / error validation

+3. Load testing 10k+ items

 (Nice to have if times allows)

-3. Build automation
+* Build automation

-4. Load testing 10k+ items
+* "Security job 0" principles as early as possible

-5. POC for Extensibility with in memory JsonDB/MongoDB interaction
+* POC for Extensibility with in memory JsonDB/MongoDB interaction

-6. Show security awareness as early as possible

 ## Architecture principles